Blesmol/pfscf/README.md

 * **Q: What types of chronicles are supported at the moment?**

-  **A:** At the moment only the chronicles for Pathfinder 2.
-In the near future most likely also Starfinder and Pathfinder 1.
-Although the latter will be more complicated, as Paizo seems to have changed the chronicle layout between seaons.
+  **A:** At the moment the chronicles for Pathfinder 2 and Starfinder are supported.
+Pathfinder 1 is in general also possible, but I did not yet have time to provide the proper configuration.
+Also Pathfinder 1 may take some more time, as Paizo seems to have changed the chronicle layout between seaons.

 * **Q: I have a Society scenario and want to use pfscf on that.
 But it keeps complaining that some operation is not allowed because of PDF permissions on that file.
 What should I do?**